adematti/pycute/README.md

 Introduction
 ------------

-**pycute** includes calculated of 2-pt, 3-pt (following https://arxiv.org/abs/1506.02040) and 4-pt functions required to calculate window functions for integral constraint corrections (https://arxiv.org/abs/1904.08851v3).
+**pycute** calculates 2-pt, 3-pt (following https://arxiv.org/abs/1506.02040) and 4-pt functions required for integral constraint corrections (https://arxiv.org/abs/1904.08851v3).
 This package is inspired by CUTE https://github.com/damonge/CUTE (https://arxiv.org/abs/1210.1833).
 The C code has been mostly refurbished into a more flexible (though probably slower) form.
 It uses OpenMP for parallelization if available.
 A basic Python wrapper (based on ctypes) is provided in pycute.py.